 - Vegan: Includes only plant-based foods.
 No animal proteins or animal by-products such as eggs, milk, or honey.

-- Lacto-vegetarian: Diet consists of plant foods plus some or all dairy products.
+- Lacto-vegetarian: Includes plant foods plus some or all dairy products.

-- Lacto-ovovegetarian: Diet consists of plant foods, dairy products, and eggs.
+- Lacto-ovo vegetarian: Includes plant foods, dairy products, and eggs.

-- Semi- or partial vegetarian: Diet consists of plant foods and may include chicken or fish, dairy products, and eggs.
+- Semi- or partial vegetarian: Includes plant foods and may include chicken or fish, dairy products, and eggs.
 It does not include red meat.